duncanyoyo1/qmk_firmware/keyboards/massdrop/ctrl/keymaps/duncanyoyo1/readme.md

 # Duncanyoyo1's layout for the MassDrop CTRL

-This layout is the same as the default layout, with the exception that Caps Lock is Ctrl unless Left Shift is held, then it will act as Caps Lock.
+This layout is similar default layout, with Caps Lock as Ctrl unless Left Shift is held, then it will act as Caps Lock.
+I have also moved the normal Fn layer to Fn+Menu.
+This allows the use of the numpad with just Fn.

-I have also added numpad 0-9 on the number row while holding Fn.
+I have also added numpad 0-9 on the number row while holding Fn as well as a number pad on the right hand side of the board.

 The Massdrop CTRL is a TKL mechanical keyboard featuring dual USB-C connectors, an integrated Hi-Speed USB 2.0 hub, and fully customizable RGB backlighting and underlighting.